mlhoutel/garden/src/content/articles/23_11_06_oneliner.md

   return 'Hello, ' + name
 ```

-The equivalent lambda expression would be:
+The equivalent expression would be:

 ```python
 [